gpstar81/GPStar-proton-pack/WAND.md

 # Neutrona Wand Setup

 This guide begins with some explanations for common items you will encounter during the upgrade process.
 Note that it will be necessary to upgrade the hose and conductors between the pack and wand.
-This exercise is left to individual preferences on connectors and style of replacement, though you will need 4 conductors at a minimum (+5V, Ground, and TX/RX for communications.
+This exercise is left to individual preferences on connectors and style of replacement, though you will need 4 conductors at a minimum (+5V, Ground, and TX/RX for communications).

-The space within the Neutron Wand is extremely limited, though multiple components must be fit into this space.
+The space within the Neutrona Wand is extremely limited, though multiple components must be fit into this space.
 To maximize what is available, some wires from the original controller (PCB) can be directly soldered onto the Arduino Nano.
 Where resistors or inline components are required, these may be soldered between the wire and Arduino Nano to reduce need for an additional protoboard.
 If needed, a [a ¼ protoboard from Adafruit](https://www.adafruit.com/product/1608) or any similar size from another manufacturer will be used.

 ## Special Cautions and Warnings

 You will find that the wand poses some challenges due to confined spaces and fragile wires to all the stock components.
-The following are suggestions to help you minimize damage to existing wiring, unless you plan to remove all stock component and connect new wires.
+The following are suggestions to help you minimize damage to existing wiring, unless you plan to remove all the stock components and connect new wires.

 - Remove what you can of any plastic covers over the switches internally, and use a hot glue gun to carefully drip glue over the soldered ends of the toggles, rotary encoder, and any other wire connections to reinforce them as they stand.
 - Gently separate any wires that are bonded together, allowing about 1" of excess for stripping.